Palethorn/nginx-vod-module/README.md

 	and a multi period MPD in DASH.
 The default value is true, set to false only if the media files were transcoded with exactly the same parameters (in AVC for example, the clips should have exactly the same SPS/PPS).
+* `segmentDuration` - integer, sets the segment duration in milliseconds.
+This field, if specified, takes priority over the value set in `vod_segment_duration`.
 * `consistentSequenceMediaInfo` - boolean, currently affects only DASH.
 When set to true (default) the MPD will report the same media parameters in each period element.
 Setting to false can have severe performance implications for long sequences (nginx-vod-module has to read the media info of all clips included in the mapping in order to generate the MPD)
+* `referenceClipIndex` - integer, sets the (1-based) index of the clip that should be used to retrieve the video metadata for manifest requests (codec, width, height etc.)
+	If `consistentSequenceMediaInfo` is set to false, this parameter has no effect - all clips are parsed.
+If this parameter is not specified, nginx-vod-module uses the last clip by default.
 * `notifications` - array of notification objects (see below), when a segment is requested, all the notifications that fall between the start/end times of the segment are fired. the notifications must be ordered in an increasing offset order.
+* `clipFrom` - integer, contains a timestamp indicating where the returned stream should start.
+	Setting this parameter is equivalent to passing /clipFrom/ on the URL.
+* `clipTo` - integer, contains a timestamp indicating where the returned stream should end.
+	Setting this parameter is equivalent to passing /clipTo/ on the URL.
+* `cache` - boolean, if set to false, the mapping response will not be saved to cache (vod_mapping_cache).
+	The default value is true.

 Live fields:
 * `firstClipTime` - integer, mandatory for all live playlists unless `clipTimes` is specified.